-Dr. Monica McGill, assistant professor in interactive media, sits between junior Anthony Opp, left, and senior Nicole Werling, right, as they perpare for the second Global Game Jam event on Bradley's campus.
+Dr. Monica McGill, assistant professor in interactive media, sits between junior Anthony Opp, left, and senior Nicole Werling, right, as they prepare for the second Global Game Jam event on Bradley's campus.

 By Frank Radosevich II